The Stunning Basalt Canyon in Nahal Tavor Nature Reserve

 THE HIKE:

-From the parking lot there is a fork immediately ahead of you, both branches of which are red-marked.
+• Leaving the parking lot there is a fork immediately ahead of you in the direction of the stream, both branches of which are red-marked.
 Take the right fork.
-After a while you will see a picnic area and observation point on your right, Neve Elad, and it is worth going through the grey gate to visit.
+After a while you will see a picnic area and observation point on your right, Neve Elad.
+It is worth going through the grey gate for the view.
 Return to the red-marked trail.
 Ignore the green trail on your left and continue down the hill until you come to the stream.
-This is a distance of about 2½ Km from the parking area and should take you about ¾-hour.
-There is a parking area here, picnic benches, a map, and a sign explaining the vegetation and wildlife you will see along the stream.
+It is a distance of about 2½ Km from the parking area and should take about ¾-hour.
+There is a parking area here, picnic benches, a map, and a sign explaining the vegetation and wildlife that can be seen along the stream.

-Turn left along the blue-marked trail.
-This part of the hike is extremely beautiful with the path framed on either side by basalt cliffs.
-There are four stream crossings and it is worth looking before and after the colored markings to choose the best place to cross.
+• Turn left along the blue-marked trail.
+This part of the hike is extremely beautiful, the path being framed on either side by basalt cliffs.
+There are four stream crossings.
+It is worth looking in front of and behind the colored markings to choose the best place to cross.

-Shortly after the fourth stream crossing, the blue trail deviates from the canyon.
+• Shortly after the fourth stream crossing, the blue trail goes up from the canyon.
 The path is rocky and only minimally difficult, but is quite long and steep.
 So, take it gradually, especially in hot weather.
-You cannot miss the view of Mount Tabor.
+You will see Mount Tabor on your right.

-View of Mount Tabor from the ascent path.
+View of Mount Tabor from the ascent path from the canyon.

 To follow your location on your smart phone, click on https://israelhiking.osm.org.il/share/a0kfWeJGdn.
 Click on the black box with a cross at the top left of the map and it should change color to green.
 It is not necessary to download the free app unless you wish to.